entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

 > - The coding of *Yipetalichthys* is 1.
-The coding of *Diandongpetalichthys liaojiaoshanensis*, *Eurycaraspis incilis*, *Quasipetalichthys haikouensis*, *Pauropetalichthys magnoculus*, *Ellopetalichthys scheii*, *Epipetalichthys wildungensis*, *Guangxipetalichthys tiaomajianensis*, *Pampetalichthys longhuaensis*, *Notopetalichthys hillsi*, *Sinopetalichthys kueiyangensis*, *Widjeaspis warrooensis* should be revised from ? to 1.
+The coding of *Diandongpetalichthys liaojiaoshanensis*, *Eurycaraspis incilis*, *Quasipetalichthys haikouensis*, *Pauropetalichthys magnoculus*, *Ellopetalichthys scheii*, *Epipetalichthys wildungensis*, *Guangxipetalichthys tiaomajianensis*, *Pampetalichthys longhuaensis*, *Notopetalichthys hillsi*, *Sinopetalichthys kueiyangensis*, *Widjeaspis warrooensis*, *Shearsbyaspis oepiki* should be revised from ? to 1.
 The feature is euqal to an elongated occipital region; in Petalichthyida, the presence of two paranuchal plates certainly indicates the existence of an elongated occipital region.

 549. Size of aperture to notochordal canal: (0) much smaller than foramen magnum; (1) as large, or larger, than foramen magnum.